cathynewman/Plethodon_Tuscaloosa_2023/README.md

-# Plethodon_Tuscaloosa_2023
+# Data and Code (2023)

-Data and phylogenetic analysis code for the Hurricane Creek Park Plethodon manuscript
+For manuscript on identification of cryptic species of Plethodon at Hurricane Creek Park, Tuscaloosa County, Alabama